About the House

 Natatorium1912b

-Emerson and Beatrice Merrick owned the house on East Main Street until 1955, when they sold it to the Case family.
+Emerson and Beatrice Merrick owned the house at 1432 East Main Street until 1955, when they sold it to the Case family.
 If I’m able to read the deed records correctly, the Cases owned the house until 1964 when they sold it to the Smeltzers.
 The Smeltzers sold it to the Whites in 1971 and in 1989 the Whites sold it to the Coopers.
 Cathy Cooper sold the house in 1993 To CLTC Exchange Company, who in turn sold it to the Waltons in 1993.
 The Waltons sold it to the Martins in 2002, who are now selling it to me in 2014.
 Whew!
 I guess in 87 years there are bound to be quite a few owners.